Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Since its opening in 2010, it has become the city's new major tourist attraction.

-The entire building is internationally renowned, and in 2016 news channel CNN labeled the hotel as 'the most unusual hotel in the world' - so no wonder it has a place on our list.
+The entire building is internationally renowned, and in 2016, CNN labeled the hotel as 'the most unusual hotel in the world'—so it's no wonder it's on our list.

 Inside, it's every bit as creative as it is outside, so you're in for many surprises.

-Ever wondered what it would be like to hide in the Trojan horse?
+Have you ever wondered what hiding in the Trojan horse would be like?
 At La Balade Des Gnomes, you can stay in one!

 Nimb Hotel looks like a fairy-tale palace straight out of the Arabian Nights that someone dropped right in the middle of Copenhagen!